-2 Carbon budgets and emissions pathways resulting from the Paris Agreement temperature goal
+3 Carbon budgets and emissions pathways resulting from the Paris Agreement temperature goal

-Before unpacking what the Paris Agreement's long-term temperature and emissions goals mean for specific countries, we need to understand what the agreement means for emissions and energy transition globally.
-We also need to take a step back and look at the discussion pre-dating the adoption of the Paris Agreement with a less ambitious temperature goal, to better understand the effort sharing debate.
+Before unpacking what the Paris Agreement's long-term temperature and emissions goals mean for specific (group of) countries, we need to understand what the agreement means for emissions and energy transition globally.
+We also need to take a step back and look at the discussion pre-dating the adoption of the PA with a less ambitious temperature goal, to better understand the effort sharing discussion.